 While autonomous vehicle legislation is relatively new, this area is the law on the rise.
 So far, 29 states, including Illinois, have enacted legislation around regulating AVs.
 But cases concerning these statutes are likely to get more complex in the future, not less.
 Instead of human error, these cases involve machines failing to interpret signals and sensors, and require computer science and data analytic expertise to properly investigate.
 Law firms and attorneys representing these cases must have the resources and ability to access and provide that kind of knowledge moving forward to help victims receive due compensation.

 Clifford Law Offices takes the issues around self-driving vehicles very seriously, helping clients receive the compensation they deserve for losses suffered, whether that is physical injuries, damaged property, or emotional trauma.
 If you or a loved one has been involved in a crash involving an AV, our experienced attorneys are waiting to help.
-Please reach out today to have your questions answered.
+Please reach out to our Chicago car accident attorneys today to have your questions answered.